Drive webinar registrations with this social media promotion Ebook.

 If you’ve ever held an online event before, you probably already know that hosting it is only half the battle.
-The real work lies in the marketing.
+The real work lies in social media event promotion.
 You need to get the word out to the right people, through the right channels, in the right time frame.
 If you’re having trouble putting together your social battle plan, check out our comprehensive social media event marketing guide below.

 Social media has been around for so long.
 Incredibly, Facebook launched 17 years ago!
 You might think it would have lost some of its power by now.
 But in fact, social media marketing is more effective than ever.
 Below are some of the greatest advantages of going social.